hotspoons/retropie-container/README.md

 Yes, I know this breaks the core tenet of repeatabile, portable builds for docker images, but you wouldn't be looking here if this was your primary concern :).

-To modify what modules/addons are build, clone the git repository:
+To modify which modules/addons are built, clone the git repository:

 ```bash